Safe Active Dynamics Learning and Control: A Sequential Exploration-Exploitation Framework: Simulation studies

-To validate our framework, we run \algname on 250 randomized problems with different dynamics parameters $\param$, four different obstacle configurations, initial and final conditions, as shown in Figure \ref{fig:ff_sim_exps}.
-With $M=2500$ and both orthogonality and $\beta$-regularization, we obtain a success rate (all constraints in \eqref{eq:joint_chance_constraint} are satisfied, the optimizer finds a feasible solution at each step of \algname, and the system reaches $\Xgoal$) at $93.2\%$ for $\delta=0.1$, $90.5\%$ for $\delta=0.2$, and $88.8\%$ for $\delta=0.5$.
-This shows that the joint chance constraint \eqref{eq:joint_chance_constraint} is conservatively satisfied in practice and verifies the probabilistic safety and recursive feasibility results of Theorem \ref{thm:probabilistic_feasibility_safety}.
+To validate our framework, we run \algname on 250 randomized problems with different dynamics parameters $\param$, four different obstacle configurations and initial/final conditions, as shown in Figure \ref{fig:ff_sim_exps}.
+With $M=2500$ and both orthogonality and $\beta$-regularization, we obtain a success rate (all constraints in \eqref{eq:joint_chance_constraint} are satisfied, the optimizer finds a feasible solution at each step of \algname, and the system reaches $\Xgoal$) at $93.2\%$ for $\delta\,{=}\,0.1$ (with $\delta\,{=}\,0.1$, the success rate should be at least $90\%$ according to Theorem \ref{thm:probabilistic_feasibility_safety}), at $90.5\%$ for $\delta\,{=}\,0.2$, and at $88.8\%$ for $\delta\,{=}\,0.5$.
+This experiment shows that the trajectory-wise chance constraint \eqref{eq:joint_chance_constraint} is conservatively satisfied in practice and verifies the probabilistic safety and recursive feasibility results of Theorem \ref{thm:probabilistic_feasibility_safety}.

+\textbf{Sensitivity analysis}: we perform an ablation study to evaluate the sensitivity of our approach to different parameters: to $\delta$, to the effect of the $\beta$-regularizer, to the number of samples $M$ for reachability analysis with \randup, and to the noise intensities $\sigma_i$.
+For each parameter set, we perform 250 randomized experiments on the environments shown in Figure \ref{fig:results_simple}.
+As with the manipulator experiments, we compare our approach to a baseline.
+Results are shown in Figure \ref{fig:sim_ff:success_with_without_beta}, in Tables \ref{fig:results:stats_smallSigEps} and \ref{fig:results:stats_highSigEps} and are discussed below: